qial/qvisuals/README.md

 - MIDI input support to change effect parameters using hardware controllers
 - Support for choosing output resolutions
 - Seamlessly transform effect code to produce same output across range of resolutions
-- Global BPM settings to re-render effects for different BPMs.
-(Default is 120bpm still)
+- ~~Global BPM settings to re-render effects for different BPMs.
+(Default is 120bpm still)~~ *fixed bpm glitches, added record and performance modes~~
-- PulseSequencer to render sine wave pulse shapes, definable by speed, amount, and size of pulse
+- ~~PulseSequencer to render sine wave pulse shapes, definable by speed, amount, and size of pulse~~ *mostly done and fixed*
-- Implement a Spout Receiver to bring in Milkdrop textures natively
+- ~~Implement a Spout Receiver to bring in Milkdrop textures natively~~ *see net.qial.vj.processing.MilkdropReceiver and MilkdropVisuals*
+- Create a UI (maybe even an Atom-based text editor) to make loading, saving, and running effects through the yaml api much easier.
+- Look into possibility of sending keyboard input to background milkdrop for easier control